SwiftGGTeam/the-swift-programming-language-in-chinese/LanguageGuide/Properties.rst

 and each type property is explicitly scoped to the type it supports.

 You define type properties with the ``static`` keyword.
-For class types, you can also use the ``class`` keyword for computed type properties to allow subclasses to override the superclass's implementation.
+For computed type properties for class types, you can use the ``class`` keyword instead to allow subclasses to override the superclass’s implementation.
 The example below shows the syntax for stored and computed type properties:

 .. testcode:: typePropertySyntax